auth0/docs/articles/compliance/features-aiding-compliance.md

 * Use [blacklisting](/tutorials/blacklisting-attributes) to prevent persistence of information

 * Encrypt information prior to storing it in the user profile.
-You can use any encryption mechanism you'd like prior to storing data in the metadata fields
+You can use any encryption mechanism you'd like prior to storing data in the metadata fields, or you can use the built-in [rules](/rules) template **Encrypt Sensitive Data in the User Profile** to implement this functionality.

 * Minimize information contained in URLs that might be captured by Auth0 log files (for example, consider using `health-site` or similar as your domain name instead of `cancer-treatments`)